clastix/cluster-api-control-plane-provider-kamaji/README.md

 ### 🏷️ Versioning

 Versioning adheres to the [Semantic Versioning](http://semver.org/) principles.
-A full list of the available release is available in the GitHub repository's [**Release** section](https://github.com/clastix/cluster-api-control-plane-provider-kamaji/releases).
+A full list of the available releases are available in the GitHub repository's [**Release** section](https://github.com/clastix/cluster-api-control-plane-provider-kamaji/releases).

 ### 🤝 Contributions